SOFTOPIANs/orchestra/README.md

 orchestra is able to build from source each component or fetch it from a repository containing binary archives.
 This repository is `binary-archives` and is cloned in the root.
 It is an LFS repository, which can become **very** large, but orchestra never fetches all the LFS files at once, it fetches them as needed.

-By default all the components are fetched from the binary archives, except for the two project we work on directly the most: QEMU and revamb.
+By default all the components are fetched from the binary archives, except for the two project we work on directly the most: QEMU and revng.
 Binary archives can save a large amount of space and time.

 If you want to build everything from source, simply set the `BINARY_COMPONENTS` to an empty string:

 ```
-make revamb BINARY_COMPONENTS=""
+make revng BINARY_COMPONENTS=""
 ```

 # Recap: directories overview